nju04zq/lianjia_crawler/README.md

 # Change crawler configurations
 In lianjia\_crawler\_conf.py, perform configuration changes according to comments.

 + Check MySQL configurations in **MySQL\_conf**, set connection parameters.
 Be careful about the user/password.
 Confirm it with "*mysql -u root -p*" to log into MySQL, if you use root.
-When asking for password, just press enter.

 + Create a database named lianjia in MySQL with command *"CREATE DATABASE lianjia"*.